FAQs and What to Expect on Your First Visit

 Where are your offices?

-Cincinnati Urogynecology Associates has three office locations.
+Cincinnati Urogynecology Associates has four locations.
 Our primary office is at 7759 University Drive, Suite D, in West Chester.
 Call 513 463 4300 for an appointment.
 We also see patients at:

 - Good Samaritan Women's Center, located in the Good Samaritan Medical Office Building at 3219 Clifton Ave., Suite 100, Cincinnati, OH 45220